TimeToDot/thesis-project/thesis-backend/README.md

 > ### TO DO
 >
-> - employees endpoints
-> - project endpoints
+> - JUNIT tests for thesis-domain module
-> - projects endpoints
+> - contract test for thesis-api module
-> - position endpoints
+> - dockerization